 demo-network network.
 The service also

-has labels describing the Docker secrets to use on the proxy service to terminate
+has labels specifying the Docker secrets to use on the proxy service for terminating

 the TLS connection.

-Since the private key and certificate are stored as Docker secrets, you can easily scale the number of replicas used for running the proxy service.
-Docker takes care of distributing the secrets to the replicas.
+Because the private key and certificate are stored as Docker secrets, you can easily scale the number of replicas used for running the proxy service.
+Docker distributes the secrets to the replicas.